 DENDROCHRONOLOGY OF UNITED STATES IMMIGRATION | 2018

-Immigrants are central to the identity of the United States, the population of which has grown in number and diversity as a function of new arrivals from around the globe.
-The Dendrochronology of United States Immigration is a visualization project leveraging arboreal visual metaphors to explore the contribution of immigrants to the country’s population.
-Immigrants and native-born persons are represented and differentiated as cells in trees, with layered annual rings capturing patterns of population growth.
-These rings register, in their shape and color, certain environmental conditions.
-In order to mimic the natural process by which growth rings are formed (the science of which is called dendrochronology), this project devises a computational system that generates tree rings as if cells were data-units.
+Immigration is integral to the identity of the United States, which has grown in both population and diversity thanks to new arrivals from around the globe.
+The Dendrochronology of United States Immigration is a visualization project that uses arboreal metaphors to illustrate the contributions of immigrants to the country's growth.
+In this project, immigrants and native-born individuals are represented as cells within tree rings, each capturing a decade of population growth.

 Collaborative work with Pedro M. Cruz, John Wihbey, and Avni Ghael (Northeastern University).